cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 <br>

 Now that we know instability is not a rare occurrence, the next question is: what gives?
-Rather than blaming it all on undecidability, let's try to be more specific about the causes.
-Instability is a property that is jointly determined by the solver and the query.
+Well, first off, instability is a property that is jointly determined by the solver and the query.
 Therefore, the causes can roughly be categorized as solver-related and query-related.
 Of course, I cannot possibly be exhaustive here, so let me discuss the significant ones we have found for each side.

 <!-- Before we delve into the details, here is a disclaimer: I
 can only cover significant causes   -->